eileenmh/horiseon-refactor-challenge/README.md

 ## Description

 For this week's UNC Bootcamp challenge, we were asked to refactor a marketing agency's website to make it more accessible.
+View the deployment on [GitHub Pages](https://eileenmh.github.io/horiseon-refactor-challenge/).

 We were provided with the following acceptance criteria:
 ```GIVEN a webpage meets accessibility standards